mudler/LocalAGI/README.md

 - Run with Docker/Podman/Containers
 - Rather than trying to do everything, provide a good starting point for other projects

-Note: this is a fun project, not a serious one.
-Be warned!
+Note: Be warned!
 It was hacked in a weekend, and it's just an experiment to see what can be done with local LLMs.

 ## Demo